Professional Development/Business Careers

 Program Completion Requirements:

 This is a pass/fail certificate.
 Students must receive 70 percent comprehensive score, or higher, on the exam to receive the certificate.
-The Microsoft exams are computer-based tests including multiple-choice, true/false, matching, and simulation questions about Windows Basics, Word Level 1, Excel Level 1, Access Level 1, and PowerPoint Level 1.
+The Microsoft exams are computer-based tests at the completion of each course.
 Attendance is also a part of the requirement for obtaining the certificate.
 Students may have one excused absence throughout the course.

 Course Objectives: